What is Pop Art in the 21st Century?

 Going back to the question of What is Pop Art?, we cannot not mention Andy Warhol.
 He was the biggest fan of the material world, Hollywood and all its glamour, consumer products and branding.
 Andy Warhol invented his own colourful universe, in which soup cans became celebrities, celebrities somehow became even more iconic, where narcissism, greediness and excessiveness were welcome and where art was as important as the business and self-promotion behind it.
 “Making money is art and working is art and good business is the best art,” he said in 1975, and he enjoyed being his own creator, re-creator and product.
 He was the first to become a true artist superstar, a rich figure in the arts, a fact that probably wouldn’t have made him feel too good in today’s art market situation, in which he would have been surrounded by the wealthy likes of Koons, Hirst or Murakami.
 However, he would have also probably been startled by how successful his predictions were, as today we’ve got computer technology at our fingertips, able to share our artworks with everyone in an instant, making us feel like the stars of the social networks at any given moment.
 Just think: the moments he captured with his celebrated Polaroids is basically what today we know as Instagram.

-Pop artists have managed to create something that continues to be relevant through different time periods and social structures.
-In an age where digital technology completely took over our lives, Pop art comes in as a given, with characteristics that match our current environment perfectly.
+Pop Art artists have managed to create something that continues to be relevant through different time periods and social structures.
+In an age where digital technology completely took over our lives, Pop Art comes in as a given, with characteristics that match our current environment perfectly.
 Maybe today more than ever, the movement is absolutely omnipresent, partly because of nostalgia and partly because of its particularly fascinating aesthetics.
-Pop art is everywhere and in all spheres of life, and those include the art market and auctions as well, as more or less the same names continue to dominate the sales around the globe.
-Because of its evergreen status, Pop artworks have proven to be a solid investment and it seems as though they will stay very sought after for a long time to come.
+Pop Art images are everywhere and in all spheres of life, and those include the art market and auctions as well, as more or less the same names continue to dominate the sales around the globe.
+Because of its evergreen status, Pop Art artworks have proven to be a solid investment and it seems as though they will stay very sought after for a long time to come.

 Images in slider: Peter Blake – Sources of Pop Art V, 2007; Richard Hamilton – Just What Is It that Makes Today’s Homes So Different, So Appealing?, 1956, detail.
 All images used for illustrative purposes only.